-Testing Services is available to students as a confidential and secure location to provide a wide-range of testing services.
-Tests such as ACCUPLACER, CLEP, TEAS, NACE, and GED are administered through the Office of Testing Services.
-Proctoring services for make-up exams and online course exams will be scheduled through Testing Services which is located in the Business Technology Center Room 207.
+Testing services provides a secure location for a variety of exams.
+Tests such as the ACCUPLACER, CLEP, PAX, NACE and NOCTI are administered throughout the semester.
+Proctoring services for make up and accommodated exams will be scheduled through Testing Services which is located in the Business Technology Center Room 207.